nollium/minilibx_windows/README.md

  `-L"$(MLX_DIRECTORY)/SDL/lib" -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_mixer -lSDL2_ttf -lmingw32 -lSDL2main -luser32 -lgdi32 -lwinmm -ldxguid`

+## EPILEPSY WARNING

+The default test displays a rectangle changing colors at every frame which can probably cause you a stroke or something if you are epileptic.

 Feel free to contribute to the project by making issues, pull request, or by contacting me directly, any improvements or ideas are much welcome.